upskiller-xyz/DaylightFactor/README.md

 Some limitations apply to group handling and bounding box approximations.

-For a full list of requirements and current limitations, see the [Model Setup & Known Issues](./docs/model_requirements.md)
+For a full list of requirements and current limitations, see the [Documentaion](https://github.com/upskiller-xyz/BelysningsStiftelsen_Daylightfactor/wiki/Model-Requirements-&-Limitations)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>